satellite-image-deep-learning/techniques/README.md

 ### Segmentation - Vegetation, deforestation, crops & crop boundaries

 Note that deforestation detection may be treated as a segmentation task or a change detection task

+- [DetecTree](https://github.com/martibosch/detectree) -> Tree detection from aerial imagery in Python, a LightGBM classifier of tree/non-tree pixels from aerial imagery

 - [Сrор field boundary detection: approaches and main challenges](https://medium.com/geekculture/%D1%81r%D0%BE%D1%80-field-boundary-detection-approaches-and-main-challenges-46e37dd276bc) -> Medium article, covering historical and modern approaches